Skip to content

 Basic scan operation#

 All scan operations use the same base protocol.
-It starts by sending SCAN_TABREQ from the API to the choosen DBTC.
+It starts by sending SCAN_TABREQ from the API to the chosen DBTC.
 DBTC discovers where the partitions of the table reside.
-Next it sends SCAN_FRAGREQ in parallel to all table partitions.
+Next, it sends SCAN_FRAGREQ in parallel to all table partitions.
 An exception is for pruned scans that only scan one partition.
 It is possible to limit the amount of parallelism using a parameter in the SCAN_TABREQ signal.

 SCAN_FRAGREQs are sent in parallel to a set of DBLQHs that house the partitions.
 DBLQH has a local scan protocol to gather the data using DBACC, DBTUP, and DBTUX blocks.
 This protocol is local to one thread in the data node.